-In expensive parts of the country, mid- and high-mileage drivers can also find the IRS rate falling short.
+In expensive parts of the country, mid-mileage drivers also find the IRS rate falling short.
 This annually adjusted rate was never designed to govern employee reimbursements.
 Instead, it represents last year's estimated average cost of owning and operating motor vehicles across the entire country.
-Using an average of widely varying vehicles is fine for calculating tax deductions, which is what the government rate was designed to do.
+Using an average of widely varying vehicles is fine for calculating tax deductions.
 But it's not fine for mileage reimbursements.

 The IRS standard rate is an individual taxpayer’s tool, not a corporate reimbursement tool.
 And that's why it will let you down.

 This imprecision means that employers cannot look their employees in the eye and guarantee they they are covering their costs.
-And that's a legal problem in states with indemnification laws, and an ethical problem everywhere else.
+That's a legal problem in states with indemnification laws, and an ethical problem everywhere else.

 The non-quantifiable IRS mileage rate and its inequities

 Exacerbating the trust problem are the reimbursement disparities created by the federal mileage rate.

 Let’s look at two employees that live next door to each other, drive the same vehicle, and are both reimbursed using the IRS mileage rate: